w3f/polkadot-wiki/docs/getting-started.md

 ## What is Polkadot?

-Polkadot is a network protocol that enables interoperability and scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.
+Polkadot enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.

 Polkadot is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
 It enables an internet